Capitalisation of animal breeds

 Canada goose – Named after its Latin ‘proper’ name, Branta canadensis.
 It is occasionally called a Canadian goose, which feels more correct grammatically, but it is not how the bird is most commonly referred to.
 Some sources claim it’s not named after the North American country at all (rabbit hole alert!), but after a taxonomist called John Canada, who first identified this bird as separate from other species of goose, but there don’t seem to be many takers for this explanation.
 If you fancy diving further down the rabbit hole of how the Canada goose got its name, read this article on Henry E Hooper’s blog.
 For our purposes, rest assured it’s always written with a capital C, regardless of name origin.

-Chihuahua – The name of this diminutive dog is capitalised in Merriam-Webster, but it’s lower case in Oxford style.
+Chihuahua – The name of this diminutive dog is capitalised in Merriam-Webster, but it’s in lower case in Oxford style.
 I’m not sure why Oxford made that decision, as it’s named after a place in Mexico!

 Chihuahua – The name of this diminutive dog is capitalised in Merriam-Webster, but it's lower case in Oxford style.
 I'm not sure why Oxford made that decision, as it's named after a place in Mexico!
 From: Capitalisation of animal breeds… Share on X